nikhil/What-s-His-Name/README.markdown

 Has this ever happened to you? *What's His Name* to the rescue!

 Using state-of-the-art machine learning technology, this app will remind you that...
-HIS NAME IS JOHN CENA :notes:.
+HIS NAME IS JOHN CENA!! :notes:.

 ## Demo